 the climax; the primary detective in pursuit is actually Inspector Angus

-Crow of Scotland Yard, as it was in the first novel.
-A third novel,
+Crow of Scotland Yard, who was also featured in the first book.

 In 1988, Berkley reprinted The Return of Moriarty, with Deel supplying new cover art to enhance a new font design.
-In my opinion this is one of the top images in the entire illustrated oeuvre of Sherlock Holmes.
-I don't believe "Revenge" was reprinted at the same time to coincide with this new printing--at least I've yet to find any evidence of it online or elsewhere.
+This, in my opinion, is one of top images in the entire illustrated oeuvre of Sherlock Holmes-- though I don't believe "Revenge" got reprinted at the same time to coincide with this new look-- at least I've yet to find any evidence of it online.

 bullies of every description, all collecting "contributions for the